 On Christmas Eve, I let the guys open it as an early present.
 When I purchased it, I also got some packages of ice cream mix for $1 that only needed milk added.
 We made a few, and they weren’t too bad.
 But tonight, I thought it would be fun to make real ice cream.

 I looked up several recipes on Pinterest.
 Some had to be cooked, but it was after supper, and we didn’t have time to cook and cool something before freezing.
-Then, I found simple instructions on a pin from Recipe.com.
+Then, I found simple instructions online.
 The post included a video tutorial on how to make the ice cream.